theRealProHacker/Positron/README.md

 # Internal Attribute Specifications

 These specify the attributes with their types and constraints.
 Every computed type should comply with this specification.
 That is essential!
+Comment: However, these seem to be redundant now, because Style.styleattrs defines them pretty well

 - font-weight:
     - From: number, "normal", "bold", "lighter", and "bolder"